GoogleCloudPlatform/ops-agent/integration_test/README.md

 1. Wait for up to 7 minutes for logs matching the expectations in `applications/<application>/expected_logs.yaml` to appear in the Google Cloud Logging backend.
-1. Wait up to 7 minutes for the metric from `applications/<application>/metric_name.txt` to appear in the Google Cloud Monitoring backend.
+1. Wait up to 7 minutes for metrics matching the expectations in `applications/<application>/expected_metrics.yaml` to appear in the Google Cloud Monitoring backend.

 The test is designed so that simply modifying files in the